-- 3.4 This Policy is consistent with the legal obligations of the EIB in respect of the principle of openness and the right of public access to information/documents Paragraphs [updated cross references] below set out, in a non-technical way, the EIB's understanding of the relationship between the Policy and its legal obligations. - 3.5 The principle of openness is enshrined in Article 1 of the Treaty on European Union (TEU), which states that the Treaty marks a new stage in the process of creating an ever closer Union among the peoples of Europe, in which decisions are taken as openly as possible and as closely as possible to the citizens.
+- 3.4 This Policy is consistent with the legal obligations of the EIB in respect of the principle of openness and the right of public access to information/documents.
+Paragraphs [updated cross references] below set out, in a non-technical way, the EIB's understanding of the relationship between the Policy and its legal obligations. - 3.5 The principle of openness is enshrined in Article 1 of the Treaty on European Union (TEU), which states that the Treaty marks a new stage in the process of creating an ever closer Union among the peoples of Europe, in which decisions are taken as openly as possible and as closely as possible to the citizens.
 Openness also contributes to strengthening the principles of democracy and respect for fundamental rights, in line with Article 6 TEU.
 Article 15(1) of the Treaty on the Functioning of the European Union (TFEU) requires Union institutions, bodies, offices, agencies, including the EIB, to conduct their work as openly as possible in order to promote good governance and ensure the participation of civil society. - 3.6 Article 15(3) TFEU provides for the right of public access to documents.
 This is a fundamental right, recognised by Article 42 of the Charter of Fundamental Rights of the European Union.
 General principles and limits governing this right are to be determined by the European Parliament and the Council of the European Union through legislation.
 The legislation currently in force is Regulation (EC) N° 1049/2001.2 - 3.7 The TFEU states that Article 15 (3) applies to the EIB only when exercising its administrative tasks.
 The EIB understands that the intention of this provision is that the EIB itself should determine, in a way consistent with the principles of openness, good governance and participation, how the general principles and limits governing the right of public access should apply in relation to its specific functions as a bank.
-The EIB does this through the Policy and specifically through the applications of the exceptions to access set out in Section 5 below. - 3.8 The Policy shall also be consistent with the United Nations Economic Commission for Europe (UNECE) Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention) adopted in Aarhus, Denmark, on 25 June 1998 and ratified by the European Union on 17 February 2005, which imposes on Parties, and their public authorities, the obligations to ensure access to information, public participation and access to justice with respect to environmental matters.
-In this regard, the Policy shall also be consistent with Regulation (EC) No 1367/2006 of the European Parliament and of the Council of 6 September 2006 on the application of the provisions of the Aarhus Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters to Community institutions and bodies.
+The EIB does this through the Policy and specifically through the applications of the exceptions to access set out in Section 5 below.